Looking to add variety to your walking routine, experience nature, or take some beautiful photos? Try adding hiking to your walking repertoire!

 Hike with a Buddy and Hike Safe!

-Two of the most important safety tips for hiking are always hike with at least one friend, and tell someone where and when you’re going.
+Two of the most important safety tips for hiking are to always hike with at least one friend and tell someone where and when you’re going.
+You can also use Pacer Routes’ LiveTracking function to share your location for safety purposes.

 It’s more fun hiking with a buddy as well!
 While easy and moderate trails aren’t typically dangerous, it’s always a good idea to hike together just in case of an injury or emergency.
 If you do happen to get injured, your friend can assist you or go for help if necessary.
 It’s also less likely that two or more people will get lost.